danielsouza21/ECommerce-App/README.md

 Error handling through middleware was used to customize errors and exceptions.

+Added API strategy for paging, filtering, sorting and searching requests.
+This was applied to improve performance and optimize the content sought.

 ### Technologies

 Main: .NET Core, Entity Framework Core, Angular